Usama00004/portfolio/README.md

 - `images/`: Directory for images used on the site.

-## Future Enhancements

-- Additional project sections for recently completed work.
-- More detailed descriptions and case studies for each project.
-- Improvements to design for better user experience.

 ## Contact

 For more information, feel free to reach out via the contact form on the website, or connect with me on LinkedIn.